-The 'Have Your Say' public consultation period for the Drouin CBD Parking study was conducted from Monday 11 April 2022 to Sunday 1 May 2022.
+The 'Have Your Say' public consultation period for the Drouin CBD Parking study was conducted from Monday 11 April to Sunday 1 May 2022.
 In total, 55 responses were received during the public consultation period.
-Concerns were raised by participants on several issues, namely inadequate parking restrictions, requests to look into additional areas for different type of vehicle parking for the future, and lack of parking signage within the township.
+Concerns were raised by participants on a number of issues, namely inadequate parking restriction, request to look into additional areas for different type of vehicle parking for the future, and lack of parking signage within the township.
 Each of the responses received from the public made at least one comment regarding the parking study, with some having multiple comments.
-The comments have been categorised into the prominent concern categories below as most of the responses fell under these categories.
+The comments have been categorised into the prominent concerns as a majority of the responses fell under these categories.